 Screens which display real-time transportation information encourage commuters to use alternative modes.
 Transit Screen is a web-based app that allows employers to build a custom page to display nearby real-time bus and train departure times for a number of Bay Area transit agencies including BART, MUNI, AC Transit, Dumbarton Express, SamTrans, VTA, WestCAT, and Caltrain.
-Once a display is created, it can be viewed on a smart phone, tablet, desktop computer, and webenabled kiosk or television.
+Once a display is created, it can be viewed on a smart phone, tablet, desktop computer, and web- enabled kiosk or television.
 This allows employees to quickly and easily see what type of transportation is available and nearby, and when it will depart.
-The goal is for employees to consider all their travel options and reconsider d riving a lone.
+The goal is for employees to consider all their travel options and re- consider driving alone.
 Screens should be placed in high-trafficked areas or made available to all employees.

-There are other unique and free commercial applications offering products and services such as real time transit information.
-Please go to: 511.org, click on Getting Around and Wesbites or go directly here for more information.
-A list of these other commute solutions is also available on the Benefit Providers List.
+There are other free commercial applications offering products and services such as real time transit information.